-Bekka Black’s new novel iDrakula (Sourcebooks Fire) retells Bram Stoker’s classic epistolary story entirely through digital communication, including text messages, email, and websites.
+Bekka Black’s new novel iDrakula (Sourcebooks Fire, October 2010) retells Bram Stoker’s classic epistolary story entirely through digital communication, including text messages, email, and websites.
 This “e-pistolary” format itself is still unusual, but it’s quickly gaining ground, particularly for teen readers (see Elizabeth Rudnick’s Tweet Heart, published in June).

 Black streamlines Stoker’s plot and takes some liberties in recasting his characters.
 Abraham Van Helsing becomes Abe, a med school cutie, rather than a distinguished professor.
 Jonathan Harker, as a cheating boyfriend instead of a doting husband, makes way for Mina Murray to pursue a new romance (and steal the limelight).
 Still, non-purist Stoker fans will enjoy this reimagining as a loving homage to the classic; readers up on their vampire lore will chuckle at allusions like “Tepes Travel” and “Ask Vlad” search engine.
 As in the original novel, readers must fill in the gaps between communiqués to finish the narrative; what’s left to the imagination can be even creepier than what’s included.